mbzuai-nlp/CASA/README.md

 python train.py \
     --modality audio \ # audio, video, multimodal --dataset_root "/path/to/dataset/dir" \
-    --dataset_annotator "BAU" \ #eg annotator to use to train the models --output_dir "/path/to/output" \
+    --dataset_annotator "bau" \ #eg annotator to use to train the models --output_dir "/path/to/output" \
 ```